shajunxing/quickjs-ffi/README.md

 Some rules:

-* Any C number types such as `int`, `float`, are all `number` in JS.
+* Any C numeric types such as `int`, `float`, are all `number` in JS.
 * All C pointer types are actually `uintptr_t` in C, and `number` in JS, the value are exactly memory addresses.
 * C `char *` string can be `string` in JS.
 * JS `bool` is C `bool`, in C99 there are `bool` definitions although they are actually integers.
 * C functions which have no return value, will return `undefined` in JS.

-The module exposes many constant values, which varies by C or machine implementation or different compiling, it's necessary.
-For example: C int size varies, which byte size can be obtained by `sizeof_int` module member.
+The module exposes many constant values, which varies by C or machine implementation or different compilations, it's necessary.
+For example: C int size varies, so i exposed `sizeof_int`.
 Any `sizeof_xxx` is actually value of `sizeof(xxx)`.
-Also in order to properly handle structure members, I exposed some `offsetof_xxx_yyy` values which means `offsetof(xxx, yyy)` in C.
+Also in order to properly operate structure members, I exposed some `offsetof_xxx_yyy` values which means `offsetof(xxx, yyy)` in C.

-I will do my best checking arguments, including their count and types, although I know it's not enough.
+I will do my best checking function arguments, including their count and types, although I know it's not enough.

-Also I will check out-of-bound error in many memory handling functions, yet still not enough, so do it at your own risk.

 C needs lots of memory operations, so I exposed necessary libc functions such as `malloc`, `free`, `memset` and `memcpy`: